Recipe books, cookbooks, cook books or cookery books are always popular, by whatever name.

 The only areas where you need to take great care is in the size of your images, and image credits.

 Managing images for an ebook

-Images can make an ebook file size gigantic.
+Images for your cookbook project can make an ebook file size gigantic.

 If your ebook file size is too large, you may find the delivery charge that Amazon applies to a Kindle ebook sale might exceed your royalty.

 It is vital that you learn how to compress your images to a size and resolution that is suitable for ebooks.